SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/05-log-requests-in-bigquery/README.md

 An OAuth client is needed to configure the connection between Open Connectors and BigQuery.
 For this, follow the instructions below:

 👉 Navigate to the Google Cloud Platform console and create an OAuth 2.0 client.
 In Google Cloud Platform, select the project and go to `API & Services > Credentials` (https://console.cloud.google.com/apis/credentials).
-Create a credential for OAuth Client ID and select `Web application` as the application type.
+Create a credential for OAuth Client ID by clicking on the `+ CREATE CREDENTIALS` link and select `OAuth client ID`.
+In the creation page set `Web application` as the application type.
 Make sure to add https://auth.cloudelements.io/oauth as an Authorised redirect URI.

 <p align = "center">
 <img alt="CodeJam - OAuth 2.0" src="assets/codejam-oauth-clientid.png" width="66%"/><br/>